sculab/EasyMiner/README.md

 For users interested in the command line version, please refer to our [Easy353](https://github.com/plant720/Easy353) and [GeneMiner](https://github.com/sculab/GeneMiner)

 ---
-# Usage
+# Tutorials

-# Part1:How to get specific gene
+# Part 1 :How to get specific gene

 This section demonstrates how to extract specific genes from second-generation sequencing files of Arabidopsis thaliana, using Arabidopsis lyrata gene sequences as a reference.